 Both pigment-based and dye-based black inks have advantages.
 In general, dye-based inks create a more brilliant color than pigmented black inks and are less expensive, but they tend to degrade or fade over time.

-Pigment-based inks have superior binding ability, but their color can look a little lighter than a dye-based black.
+Pigment-based inks have superior binding ability, but their color looks slightly lighter than dye-based black.
 Pigment inks are typically more expensive than dye inks, as well.
 For specific substrates, pigment-based black inks are the only practical options.
-For example, ceramics exclusively rely on pigmented inks because of the adhesive properties.
+For example, ceramics exclusively rely on pigmented inks because of their adhesive properties.

 The steps to creating a black ink

 Color and performance tests allow for small adjustments to a formulation until the black ink is perfected.
 It’s chemical and technical expertise like this that enables ink manufacturers to find expert solutions to unique inkjet printing needs.